planetfederal/desktop-documentation/docs/source/install/windows.rst

    .. figure:: img/install_win_install_components.png

 7. You are ready to install the software.
-Click guilabel:`Install` to begin.
+Click :guilabel:`Install` to begin.

    .. figure:: img/install_win_ready_to_install.png